 According to the European idea of creating a common area of freedom, security and justice, the treaties of recognition are based on the principle of mutual confidence in jurisdiction and decisions.
-Due to this principle, a foreign judgment in civil and commercial matters is in general recognised ipso jure in other member states without any special procedure being required (article 33(1) old Brussels I, article 36 new Brussels I) (for the possibilities available to challenge the recognition of a foreign judgment under Brussels I, see question 9).
+Because of this principle, a foreign judgment in civil and commercial matters is, in general, recognised ipso jure in other member states without any special procedure being required (article 33(1) of the old Brussels I Regulation, and article 36 of the new Brussels I Regulation) (for the possibilities available to challenge the recognition of a foreign judgment under the Brussels I Regulation, see question 9).

-As a result of the recognition by law, the beneficiary can directly apply to the chief clerk of the district court for the declaration of enforceability (article 38, old Brussels I Regulation and article 509-2(1), Code of Civil Procedure).
-This formality remains a requirement for the enforcement of a foreign judgment (this is also the case under the old Brussels I regime).
-However, this requirement has been abolished by Regulation No. 1215/2012.
-Under the new Brussels I regime, a judgment given in one member state is enforceable in all other member states.
+As a result of the recognition by law, the beneficiary can directly apply to the chief clerk of the district court for the declaration of enforceability (article 38 of the old Brussels I Regulation and article 509-2(1) of the Code of Civil Procedure).
+This formality remains a requirement for the enforcement of a foreign judgment (this is also the case under the old Brussels I Regulation).
+However, this requirement has been abolished by Regulation (EU) No. 1215/2012.
+Under the new Brussels I Regulation, a judgment given in one member state is enforceable in all other member states.
 There is no longer any need to apply for a declaration of enforceability.

-Due to the European Enforcement Order Regulation establishing an EEO for uncontested claims in all member states (except Denmark), the process of declaration of enforceability is no longer required (article 5 of the European Enforcement Order Regulation).
+Owing to the European Enforcement Order Regulation establishing an EEO for uncontested claims in all member states (except Denmark), the process of declaration of enforceability is no longer required (article 5 of the European Enforcement Order Regulation).

-The member state in which the judgment has been rendered will issue an EEO certificate provided that the procedural requirements of certification of articles 6(1) and 12(1) of the European Enforcement Order Regulation are complied with (eg, the regular service of the documents ensuring compliance with the rights of defence or the compatibility of the judgment with the rules of jurisdiction or court proceedings established by the Brussels I Regulation).
+The member state in which the judgment has been rendered will issue an EEO certificate provided that the procedural requirements of certification of articles 6(1) and 12(1) of the European Enforcement Order Regulation are complied with (eg, the regular service of the documents ensuring compliance with the rights of defence and the compatibility of the judgment with the rules of jurisdiction or court proceedings established by the Brussels I Regulation).